craigbuckler/livelocalhost/README.md

 | `-E`, `--helpenv` | show .env/environment variable help |
 | `-A`, `--helpapi` | show Node.js API help |

+Browser live reloading is available when:

+  1. the application has permission to watch files, and
+  2. `--reloadservice` is a URL path starting `/`

-The `reloadservice` need only be changed if you want to disable or change the Server Sent Events handler path.
-By default, the path is `/livelocalhost.service`.
-A client-side script at `/livelocalhost.service.js` is injected into HTML files to trigger reloading.
+By default, the Server Sent Events service path for live reloading is `/livelocalhost.service` and a client-side script at `/livelocalhost.service.js` is injected into all HTML files.
+You need only change `--reloadservice` if that path is already in use or you want to disable live reloading.

+Live reloading is disabled when you set any value that does not start with `/`.

 Hot reloading of client-side JavaScript is disabled unless you enable `--hotloadJS`.
 This refreshes the whole page when any JavaScript file changes.